Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

     * leave `io_form_geogrid = 2` for NetCDF as ungrib will convert our reanalysis data to netcdf.
   * `&ungrib`
     * `prefix`: Leave it at the default option, `FILE`.
 * Run `./ungrib.exe` to generate intermediate files in the format of `FILE:YYYY-MM-DD_hh` - one file for each time.
+* Given the name of a singe intermediate format file on the command line, the `./util/rd_intermediate.exe` program prints information about the fields contained in the file.

 <figure style="width: 400px" class="align-right">
   <img src="/assets/images/WRF-domain.png" alt="WRF">